 Where the design community meets.

-UX Designer, projekt202 Joined about 5 years ago
+UX Designer, projekt202 Joined over 5 years ago

 in a way, the notion of looking at Framer and asking where the developer handoff features are is a competing notion to the spirit of the tool (in my interpretation). i see framer as a big step right now to a world where "developer handoff" isn't a thing anymore.